 People these days are on the go non-stop.
-Long gone are the days where most families come home from the day at work/school and eat a well balanced meal.
+Long gone are the days where most families come home from the day at work/school and eat a well-balanced meal.
 More often than not people are eating on the go and oftentimes this leads to unhealthy “convenient” choices.
-One solution to this is to add so-called Superfoods to your diet — nutritionally dense foods that will provide you with a much needed boost and often confer other health benefits as well.
+One solution to this is to add so-called Superfoods to your diet — nutritionally dense foods that will provide you with a much-needed boost and often confer other health benefits as well.

-Kale – Unfortunately most leafy greens while low in calories, are quite nutritionally lacking as well.
-Not so for Kale however!
-This hearty leaf is a form of cabbage and is extremely high in vitamin A, vitamin C, vitamin E, vitamin K, vitamin B6, folate, thiamin, riboflavin, pantothenic acid and manganese.
+Kale – Unfortunately most leafy greens while low in calories are quite nutritionally lacking as well.
+Not so for Kale, however!
+This hearty leaf is a form of cabbage and is extremely high in vitamin A, vitamin C, vitamin E, vitamin K, vitamin B6, folate, thiamin, riboflavin, pantothenic acid, and manganese.
 Kale is also a good source of several dietary minerals such as iron, calcium, potassium, and phosphorus.
 But we’re not finished yet!
 It’s also an excellent source of the carotenoids lutein and zeaxanthin.
 Cooking tends to diminish Kale’s nutritional potency so try to eat raw as part of a salad or wrap when possible.

 Salmon – Most of us simply do not get enough Omega-3 fat in our diets, which is an essential nutrient our bodies need and can’t produce on their own.
-Salmon (and many other cold-water fish) happen to be excellent sources of Omega-3s and are also very high in vitamin-D. It’s best to eat this one in moderation however, as there is some research that shows eating an excess of fish to lead to higher heavy-metal concentrations in the body — obviously an undesirable side-effect.
+Salmon (and many other cold-water fish) happen to be excellent sources of Omega-3s and are also very high in vitamin-D. It’s best to eat this one in moderation, however, as there is some research that shows eating an excess of fish to lead to higher heavy-metal concentrations in the body — obviously an undesirable side-effect.

 Almonds – As far as nuts go, almonds are the most nutritionally dense known to man.
 While high in calories, they also pack many other nutrients such as potassium, calcium, vitamin E, magnesium, and iron.
-Very high in fibre as well which is good for the ol’ digestive tract.
+Very high in fiber as well which is good for the ol’ digestive tract.

 Strawberries – In addition to being the tastiest superfood on this list, strawberries are very high in vitamin C and manganese.
-More importantly though, their seeds are quite high in unsaturated fat and the phytochemicals present in strawberries have been shown to have both anti-inflammatory and anti-cancer effects — all great stuff!
+More importantly, though, their seeds are quite high in unsaturated fat and the phytochemicals present in strawberries have been shown to have both anti-inflammatory and anti-cancer effects — all great stuff!

 My challenge to you is to make an attempt to eat one of these superfoods per day for the next month.
 Try it out and let me know how you feel in the comments below!